ycvogt/my_portfolio/posts/movies.md

 newest_df['production_countries'] = newest_df['production_countries'].str.rstrip("]").str.lstrip("[").str.strip("'")
 newest_df
 ```
-Note: The replace method did not work for me, so this was my work-around.
-There may be more efficent ways to clean the resulting column values.
+_Note: The replace method did not work for me, so this was my work-around.
+There may be more efficent ways to clean the resulting column values._

-## Analysis
+## 3. Analysis

 From the first overview, we can see that most titles are modern, from around 2017-2021.
 There are many ways to plot this, but I decided for a plotly violin plot, as I have not used one before: